paulnorthup/paulnorthup.github.io.bak/about.md

 permalink: /about/
 ---

-I'm a front-end developer by trade, maker by passion, and love winter.
+I'm a front-end developer by trade, outdoorsy as I can be, and love winter.

+Don't take me too seriously, I have no idea what I'm talking about.